unik-name/docs.unikname.network/docs/uns-use-the-network/cli-alternate-installation.md

 ### Requirements

-<uns/> CLI installation requires some dependencies to be installed.
+<brand name="uns"/> CLI installation requires some dependencies to be installed.

 #### Node.js

 Install a stable version of Node JS 12: [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

-**<uns/> CLI doesn't work on earlier versions (6, 8 or 10)**.
+**<brand name="uns"/> CLI doesn't work on earlier versions (6, 8 or 10)**.

 #### Compilation tools

-Even if the <uns/> CLI is written in a cross-operating system language (Javascript), it requires native dependencies which need to be compiled for your operating system.
+Even if the <brand name="uns"/> CLI is written in a cross-operating system language (Javascript), it requires native dependencies which need to be compiled for your operating system.

 You need:
 - gcc/g++